 Our results are mixed but still subject to change as we haven't yet discarded or decided for a certain route, we keep exploring multiple paths with the projects to decide later.
 Despite that, I'll leave here some notes and references.
 Don't expect great notes as this is more of a cleanup of a worklog/checklist (actually, it was a simple Github issue).

-Update: I wrote this blog post which might be of interest as shows how to access an EC2 service from a docker container running with Elastic Beanstalk: Securely access AWS Parameter Store from your Elastic Beanstalk Docker containers (download article in PDF here)
+Update: I wrote this blog post which might be of interest as shows how to access an EC2 service from a docker container running with Elastic Beanstalk.
+Update II: Blog no longer accessible but you can download the article in PDF from here: Securely access AWS Parameter Store from your Elastic Beanstalk Docker containers

 We'll stick with CircleCI as our test runner, builder and probably continuous deployment tool for staging.
 Version 2.0 works nicely with containers and, despite being heavily modified from v1.0, modifications were quick to perform.